realnedsanders/Coordination-Trilemma/docs/latex-guide.md

 ```

 ### Title or Abstract
-Modify directly in `main.tex`.
+Modify directly in `src/tex/main.tex`.

 ### Adding Citations
-1. Add entries to `references.bib` in BibTeX format
+1. Add entries to `src/tex/references.bib` in BibTeX format
 2. Cite in text using `\cite{key}`
-3. Recompile with bibliography processing
+3. Recompile (bibliography processing is automatic with `make`)

 Example:
 ```latex